 The thing is I’m prone to laziness and procrastination however, aren’t the best traits to have when picking up an instrument.
 Every time I’ve tried to learn I’ve got to a point where I’d just get bored or frustrated at my inability to hit the simplest notes.
 For a beginner reading tabs was confusing and I was really having trouble with chords.

 I’ve had Rocksmith since February 2014, the Xbox 360 version initially and now the PC version which has been recently remastered.
-At the point of writing this review in July 2015 (updated and edited January 2017) and after putting in over 500 hours of time, using Rocksmith as my only learning tool I have learnt how to play an instrument.
+At the point of writing this review in July 2015 (updated and edited January 2017) and after putting in over 500 hours of time, using Rocksmith as my only learning tool, I have actually learnt how to play an instrument.

 Don’t get me wrong I’m not the best guitarist in the world, and I’m still learning day to day, but I’m proud to say that if someone asks me if I have a talent I can reply that I can play the guitar.

-As far as Rocksmith goes as a game and learning tool, it is very informative, fun and addictive.
+As far as Rocksmith goes as a game and learning tool, it is very informative, fun and can be highly addictive.

 The game has your basic chord and note lessons as well as some you wouldn’t normally even think of, from simply putting a strap on correctly to changing strings and tuning the instrument by ear.